ferreiracamilo/BYU_QuickBillGroup/docs/pull_request_template.md

 - [ ] I have added tests that prove my fix is effective or that my feature works
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I updated my local branch to have the lastest update from main branch ("master")